olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 }
 ```

-You easily see that the JSON format works excellt for structured data, does not scale well for logical expressions (unless you want to write expressions as a string, in which case you need another lexer/parser anyway).
+You easily see that the JSON format works excellt for structured data, but does not scale well for logical expressions (unless you want to write expressions as a string, in which case you need another lexer/parser anyway).

 The Forth-like is tempting, but I think the post-fix notation is just too confusing for any non-technical (and technical...) person.